ArthurGareginyan/my-custom-functions/readme.txt

 This plugin stored you entered code in the database of your website.
 For getting your code, you also can go to the `Database` -> Table "`wp_options`" -> Option "`anarcho_cfunctions_settings`" -> "`option_value`".

-= Q. The last WordPress update is preventing me from editing my website that is using this plugin.
+= Q. The last WordPress update is preventing me from editing the website of the creator that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.

 = Q. Where to report bug if found? =
 A. Please visit the [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-functions) and report.

 = Q. Where to share any ideas or suggestions to make the plugin better? =
 A. Any suggestions are very welcome!
-Please send me an email to [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).
+Please send us an email to [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).
 Thank you!

 = Q. I love this plugin!
 Can I help somehow? =
 A. Yes, any financial contributions are welcome!
-Just visit [my website](https://www.arthurgareginyan.com/donate.html), click on the donate button, and thank you!
+Just visit [the website of the creator](https://www.arthurgareginyan.com/donate.html), click on the donate button, and thank you!

 == Screenshots ==